bethgelab/slurm-monitoring-public/README.md

 ```
 As above, specify the username for the head-node, which account the user belongs and has permission, PATHS, QBPATHS where it is located, and the HEAD_IP.

-- At influx: Within the influx directory, there is a .env fill.
+- At influx: Within the influx directory, there is an .env fill.
 It is required to fill important information within it.
 ```
 # InfluxDB options
 # Can be setup/upgrade